dybran/Project-25/Project-25.md

 ## __Deploying and Packaging Applications into Kubernetes with Helm__

-In [Project-24](https://github.com/dybran/Project-24/blob/main/Project-24.md), we gained hands-on experience with Helm, utilizing it to deploy applications on Kubernetes.
+In [Project-24](https://github.com/dybran/Project-24/blob/main/Project-24.md), we acquired practical skills in using Helm to deploy applications on Kubernetes.

-In this new project, our aim is to deploy a range of DevOps tools, gaining familiarity with common real-world challenges encountered during such deployments and learning how to troubleshoot them effectively.
-We will delve into modifying Helm values files to automate application configurations.
-As we progressively deploy various DevOps tools, we will engage with them, understanding their role within the DevOps cycle and their integration into the broader ecosystem.
+Now, in this project, we are focusing on deploying a suite of DevOps tools.
+Our goal is to confront and understand the typical challenges faced in real-world deployments while mastering effective troubleshooting strategies.
+We will explore the customization of Helm values files to automate application setups.
+Throughout the process of deploying different DevOps tools, we'll actively interact with them, comprehending their place in the DevOps lifecycle and how they integrate into the larger ecosystem.

 Our primary focus will be on: